-THE ANSWER TO WHY WHALES BEACH THEMSELVES:
+THE SOLUTION TO THE MYSTERY OF WHY WHALES BEACH!

 by Capt.
-David Williams
+David Williams, Chairman

 Deafwhale Society, Inc